Analytical Research Laboratory

 the preparation and analysis of biological tissues such as hair, blood, fish, and

-Water quality analysis: To support the activities of the EERC PCOR Partnership the ARL is
+Water quality analysis: To support the activities of the EERC Plains CO2

-testing the quality of water in areas where large-scale CO2 injections
+Reduction (PCOR) Partnership, the ARL is testing the quality of water in areas where

 - 4200-ft², fully equipped, exceedingly clean laboratory with